LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-12-20-FisherInfo.md

 \end{align}$$

 Although _sometimes_ the Fisher information as the negative hessian of the entropy, such as when we look at the mean of the normal distribution and I think the location parameters for distributions in the [location-scale family](https://en.wikipedia.org/wiki/Location%E2%80%93scale_family).
+And there's something called [De Bruijn’s identity](https://www.emergentmind.com/topics/de-bruijn-s-identity) which I can't seem to find the assumptions for.

 ___In summary, you can think of the interpretation of the pull between the true distribution and our approximate as another reason why we have the___ log ___-likelihood in our definition of Fisher information.___